Consensys/quorum-explorer/README.md

       - 25000:25000/tcp
 ```

-The above you can find a bare-minimum `docker-compose.yaml`.
+Above, you can find a bare-minimum `docker-compose.yaml`.
 You should edit the locations of the `config.json` and `.env.production` depending on where they are located.
 Both of those files **must** be provided for the application to function.
 Please take a look at `.env.production` and `/config/config.json` in this repo for how to format.

 ### Building your own Docker container